By David F. Chang MD

 To take the place of the clouded human lens, a tiny, delicately engineered artificial lens is implanted into the eye.
 The modern intraocular lens “implant” does not change the appearance or sensation of the eye.
 The implant is permanent.
 Unlike a contact lens, it cannot fall out and does not require cleaning.

 The “prescription” or power of each patient’s implant is selected based on computer calculations that use a series of precise eye measurements performed in the office prior to surgery.
-The distance between the front of the eye and the retina can be measured precisely using medical sonar (ultrasound).
-This painless test is called the “A scan”.
+The distance between the front of the eye and the retina can be measured precisely using precise optical methods.
+This painless test is called biometry.

 What is “small incision” cataract surgery?

 Removing the solid core of the cataract as a single piece requires a large incision with multiple sutures.
 Physical activities must be limited to avoid straining the large incision, which takes several months to stabilize.
-Since 1983, Dr. Chang has routinely performed the more advanced technique of “small incision surgery” using specialized technology called phacoemulsification.
+Since entering practice in 1984, Dr. Chang has routinely performed the most advanced techniques of “small incision surgery” using specialized technology called phacoemulsification.

-The firm cataract core is fragmented into small particles that can be gently sucked out through a tiny three mm incision (1/8 inch).
-Modern foldable lens implants can fit through incisions this small, and sutures are not required.
-Physical activities are not restricted after small incision surgery, and the vision stabilizes faster than with the conventional large incision method.
+The firm cataract core is fragmented into small particles that can be gently sucked out through a tiny 2.5 mm incision (1/8 inch).
+Modern foldable lens implants can fit through incisions this small, and sutures and bandages are not required.
+Physical activities are not restricted after small incision surgery, and the vision stabilizes faster than with large incision methods.

 What are the risks of cataract surgery?

 There is some risk with any surgical procedure.
-For each patient, I carefully weigh the risk/benefit ratio by imagining what I would do if I were in your place.
+For each patient, I carefully weigh the risk/ benefit ratio by imagining what I would do if I were in your place.
 Fortunately, in experienced hands, severe complications that could worsen the vision are rare.
 The chances of eyelid, cornea, retina, and ocular pressure problems may depend on individual circumstances, but all may occur even without surgery – i.e. with aging alone.
-With modern advances in technique, more than 98% of patients with otherwise healthy eyes will gain significant visual improvement following surgery.
+With modern advances in technique, we can be very confident that otherwise healthy eyes will gain significant visual improvement following surgery.

-Your outpatient surgery will be performed at the Peninsula Eye Surgery Center, 1128 W. El Camino Real in Mountain View, CA 650-964-3200.
-This is the only surgery center from San Francisco to San Jose that specializes in eye surgery only, and performs one of the highest volumes of cataract surgery in Northern California.
+Your outpatient surgery will be performed at the Peninsula Eye Surgery Center, 1128 W. El Camino Real, in Mountain View, CA, (650) 964-3200.
+This was the first surgery center in the San Francisco-San Jose region to specialize in eye surgery only, and performs one of the highest volumes of cataract surgery in Northern California.

 You will receive detailed written instructions on care after the operation.
 An eye bandage is not necessary when topical anesthesia is used.
 The eye surface may feel scratchy at first.
 With small incision surgery, you may resume everyday activities and physical exercise as soon as you like.